-The main office and all branches of Enterprise Banking Company will re-open on Monday, January 24, 2011, and will provide limited services.
-The DINB will maintain limited business hours for Enterprise Banking Company.
-All government direct deposits, including Social Security checks, have been redirected to United Community Bank, Blairsville, Georgia, which will process them at the same time as in the past.
-Banking activities, such as writing checks, ATM and debit card withdrawals, can continue normally for former customers of Enterprise Banking Company until January 26, 2011.
-Official checks of Enterprise Banking Company will continue to clear and will be issued to customers who will be closing their accounts.
+The main office and all branches of FirsTier Bank will re-open on Saturday, January 29, 2011, and will provide limited services.
+The DINB will maintain limited business hours.
+Banking activities, such as writing checks, ATM and debit card withdrawals, can continue normally for former customers of FirsTier Bank until February 11, 2011.
+Official checks of FirsTier Bank will continue to clear and will be issued to customers who will be closing their accounts.
+All government direct deposits, including Social Security checks, will be redirected to FirstBank, Lakewood, Colorado, for 30 days after February 22, 2011, which will process them at the same time as in the past.